 The exterior of the Cathedral of Florence (Duomo di Firenze) is often more impressive than a visit to the large Gothic church interior, which is free and seen without tickets or time-slot reservations.

-The Duomo with its famous dome is the symbol of Florence — it dominates and beautifies the skyline from almost all vantage points.
+The Duomo with its famous dome is the symbol of Florence — this cathedral dominates and beautifies the skyline from almost all vantage points.
 Its Gothic exterior is clad in white, green, and pink marble with a magnificent tiled dome its shining glory.
 The slightly too perfect western facade is late nineteenth-century neo-Gothic.
 The huge interior is somewhat disappointing and doesn’t warrant the time many visitors spent queuing to enter.
 Admission is free with no timeslot reservation option to skip the slow-moving security lines.
-Guided tours give skip-the-line access to the cathedral and often include further sights such as climbing the cupola, or visiting the baptistery and museum.
+Guided tours give skip-the-line access to the cathedral and often include further sights such as climbing the cupola, or visiting the baptistery and Duomo museum.

 Building of the Gothic Florence Cathedral

 The Cathedral of St Mary of the Flower (La cattedrale metropolitana di Santa Maria del Fiore), usually simply referred to as the Duomo, is the largest church in Florence.
 On its completion in 1436, it was the largest in the world and it remains one of the largest churches in Christianity.
 The “flower” in the name came from the Roman goddess Flora, the female protector that gave the city its name.

 Construction of the Gothic cathedral started in 1296 to replace the older and much smaller St Reparata church.
 The new church was originally designed by Arnolfo di Cambio but enlarged in reworked plans, as construction took nearly a century and a half under numerous building masters.